aquasecurity/aqua-helm/enforcer/README.md

 ## Issues and feedback

 If you encounter any problems or would like to give us feedback on deployments, we encourage you to raise issues here on GitHub.

-## Support

-If you encounter any problems or would like to give us feedback on deployments, we encourage you to raise issues here on GitHub please contact us at https://github.com/aquasecurity.